larryhynes/rspamd.com/doc/quickstart.md

 systemctl start rmilter.socket
 ```

-Rspamd will be started on-demand, so to simulate this you could run:
+rspamd will be started on-demand, so to simulate this you could run:

 	rspamc stat